 - Green Roofs on Historic Buildings

-Adding solar panels to historic properties can have a significant impact on the character and visual qualities that covey a property’s cultural significance.
 Solar panel installations should not become prominent new elements that detract from the character-defining features of a building or landscape.
-To assist property owners, historic preservation commissions, and policy makers, we have developed information to assist in applying the Standards for Rehabilitation to the installation of Solar Panels on Historic Buildings.
+This information is designed to assist property owners, historic preservation commissions, and policy makers in applying the Standards for Rehabilitation to the installation of Solar Panels on Historic Buildings.
 Additional guidance is available in ITS 52: Incorporating Solar Panels in a Rehabilitation Project which provides examples of compatible and incompatible installations of solar panels on historic buildings.

 Flat or low-slope roofs provide excellent opportunities to introduce a contemporary feature in a rehabilitation project, such as a green roof.
 When planning to add a green or vegetated roof, structural capacity, visibility, and future maintenance must be considered before installation.
 For more information, refer to Green Roofs on Historic Buildings and ITS 54: Installing Green Roofs on Historic Buildings.